How to Enable Game Mode In Windows

 - In Game mode you will see a toggle which both enables and disables Game Mode.

 - Simply select ‘On’ to enjoy Game Mode features.

 It really is as simple as that.
 It’s worth mentioning that our computers didn’t see a great deal of performance difference when using the app but we’re running games on a system that has the capacity to run most games at the highest level seamlessly.

 This could very well be a great tool for users with lesser systems or people that do a lot of multitasking.

 You can also utilize Game mode whilst in game via it’s toolbar.
-This can be activated by pressing win + G where you can toggle game mode, start broadcasting and a tonne of other features.
+This can be activated by pressing win + G where you can toggle game mode, start broadcasting and a ton of other features.

 So there you have it, if you’re experiencing lag, jittering or any other fps related problems when playing your favourite game we’d highly recommend trying Game mode to see if it can help boost your PC’s performance!